awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 This section includes examples of cron and rate expressions for maintenance windows\.

 Unlike State Manager associations, maintenance windows support all cron and rate expressions\.
-This includes support for values in the seconds field\. \(Zero \(0\) isn't supported in the seconds field\.\)
+This includes support for values in the seconds field\.

 For example, the following 6\-field cron expression runs a maintenance window at 9:30 AM every day\.